Video workflow hub

 Still-frame export stays in the product because it remains valuable across browsers even when full video export is uneven.

-The hub explains when MP4 output, audio extraction, or trim-style workflows are only partial rather than pretending there is one universal answer.
+The hub explains when MP4 output, audio extraction, or trim-style workflows are only partial instead of implying there is one universal answer.

-Open the route that matches the actual job instead of guessing from a generic converter page.
+Open the page that matches the actual job instead of guessing from a generic converter page.

 Use dedicated format pages when the intent is specific enough to deserve its own support logic.